bitmax-exchange/api-doc/README.md

 Each request should also specify `time` - the request time as the total milliseconds since UNIX epoch in UTC.
 Requests placed more than 30 seconds ago are treated as expired and will not be processed.

 Response code `200 OK` means the order has been placed successfully in our system.
-API users should use websocket to monitor the status of the order placed.
+API users should use

+to monitor the
+status of the order placed.

 #### Placing Multiple Orders (`api_path=order/batch`)  (comming soon)